Amd-Khalid/Application-Security-Testing-DVWA/README.md

 Explanation of why it worked: The developer has done a great job making a proper blacklist, but he made a typo in the blacklist where he added a trailing space.
 Meaning if I just change the commands spaces to exploit this, I easily got past it.

+Explanation of why the Medium level payload failed: The Medium payload used the pipe operator (|).
+The High level expands the blacklist to include |, effectively blocking standard pipe injections from executing subsequent commands.

 ## 3. CSRF